PriyamPratyushSahu/JavaScript-Project-Guess-My-Number/README.md

 </picture>

 A random number gets generated between 1 to 20, the user has to enter a number between 1 to 20.
-The score is set to 20 in the beginning, after each attempt the score reduces by 1, if the user loses all his 20 attempts then he lost the game
+The score is set to 20 in the beginning, after each attempt the score reduces by 1, if the user loses all his 20 attempts then he lost the game ☹️

 <picture >
   <center><img alt="Lost Game" src="imgs/Lost_Game.png" width="80%" height="80%"></center>
 </picture>

-or the user guess the correct random number.
+or the user guess the correct random number, and wins!!🤩.

 <picture >
   <center><img alt="Perfect Guess" src="imgs/Perfect_Guess.png" width="80%" height="80%"></center>